The International Crepitation Contest

 Herewith, I introduce you to one Joseph Pujol who, according to this site on Human Marvels, became one of the most unique performers ever to grace a stage.
 What was his secret?
 Apparently he was a master of flatulence.
 Yes, Pujol, through a complex mix of self-discipline and body control, was able to create distinct notes with his, well, to use a French term, derriere.

 This reminded me of the first time [1963] I listened to the "International Crepitation Contest" on a 78 rpm platter.
-If you don't know what a 78 rpm record is check out this youtube of how one was pressed for a Duke Ellington recording session.
+If you don't know what a 78 rpm record is check out this YouTube video of Johnny Hodges and his Orchestra.

 The International Crepitation Contest [also known as the International Wind Breaking Contest] was a recording of trained athletes, also known as fartistes, breaking wind in various categories in order to garner Gold Medals.
 Farting enthusiasts were treated to horn toots and tweets and thunderous bellows of champion, Lord Windesmere of Whopping Foghole, England against cabbage-loving challenger, Paul Boomer.
 The contest ended when the leading contender pushed too hard and we heard the announcer yell out, "Oh no!
 He sh*t!!!!"
 Well, I say, just give the man a towel and let's start over.